If you’ve ever thought your history lessons were boring, then truthfully, you had the wrong teacher. Teaching history can be exciting and interesting.

 My love of Canadian history came from my favourite teacher of all time, Mr. Perrin.
 He was a tough teacher who expected the best from everyone, but he had a way of bringing history alive.
 You felt like you were in the trenches of World War 1 or at the table of a family living through The Great Depression.
 I underestimated the impact this love of history would have on my life.

-Each time I step into my classroom and stand up in front of my students to tell them about some historic event, I still see Mr. Perrin jumping from side to side role-playing both the French and the Germans in battle.
+Each time I step into my classroom and stand up in front of my students to tell them about some historic event, I still see Mr. Perrin jumping from side to side, role-playing both the French and the Germans in battle.
 This love of history was so apparent I can’t help but pass this enthusiasm along to my students.

 Teaching History Has Changed

 As history becomes more and more complicated, it’s even more important to inspire your students to learn as much as they can.
-After all, if we don’t learn from the past we are all doomed to repeat it.
-There is a famous quote in there somewhere either attributed to George Santayana or Sir Winston Churchill.
+After all, if we don’t learn from the past, we are all doomed to repeat it.
+There is a famous quote in there somewhere, either attributed to George Santayana or Sir Winston Churchill.

 How we were taught history in the past has changed.
 The textbooks that were rolled out by the millions are now questioned for their bias.
 We now have a better understanding of how our bias plays a role in how events are viewed.

 We better understand how colonialism has impacted our learning (or lack of learning) about the Indigenous People.
-We’ve learned that even though we as Canadians think of ourselves as a group of people who have been tolerant and loving of everyone, that there are places in our history that are not so admirable.
+We’ve learned that even though we as Canadians think of ourselves as a group of people who have been tolerant and loving of everyone, there are places in our history that are not so admirable.

 Textbooks are no longer the sole source of information.
 The internet has revolutionized how we find information, but that also means we need to teach students to look at all that information critically without taking it at face value.
 We need to consider the point of view and the author’s intent.

-Frankly, we’ve made mistakes in our classrooms over the years, but after learning more we did much better and so we’re hoping we can pass some of that information along to you.
+Frankly, we’ve made mistakes in our classrooms over the years, but after learning more, we did much better and so we’re hoping we can pass some of that information along to you.
 You can’t get better until you acknowledge the mistakes you’ve made.

 Don’t Sugar Coat It